AliEmili/Traversy-media-javascript/README.md

 <br/><br/>
 - 7 : A weight converter app. consider the fact that the code isn't exactly the same as the script of brad traversy.
 <br/><br/>
+- 8 : A cheatsheet for async await,callbacks, promises.